bradleygolden/adk/README.md

   - **Parallel Agents**: Run operations concurrently for high-performance tasks
   - **Loop Agents**: Repeat actions until specific conditions are met
   - **LLM Agents**: Use language models for reasoning and decision-making
+  - **LangChain Agents**: Integrate with the LangChain Elixir library for enhanced capabilities

 - **Tool System** - Plugin architecture for agents to interact with external systems:
   - Behavior-based interface for easy tool creation